Micro-volunteering can help your cause

 Research and data

 You can also browse through opportunities listed by other organizations, like vInspired, for ideas.
-Remember that your action should ideally take less than half an hour, require no training or screening, and require no further commitment beyond the initial project.
+Remember that your action should ideally take less than half an hour, require no training or screening, and require no further commitment.

 - Visible feedback.
 Show volunteers how they've contributed.